-Usually providers have a very busy schedule and don’t have time to dig deep into the billing portion of their practice and get the insights.
-But if you don’t keep a close watch on their billing practices, they will eventually find themselves in dire situations and potentially at risk for an audit.
+Providers often have a very busy schedule and are unable to allocate the time necessary to dig deep into the billing portion of their practice.
+However, if physicians are unable keep a close watch on their billing practices, they will eventually find themselves in dire situations and potentially at risk for an audit.

-The purpose of audit is to present a bird’s eye view to the physician, as to here his/her practice stands as far as revenue cycle management is concerned.
-Audit process entails a thorough analysis of the practice to identify the gaps in the overall billing process, find problematic areas, deficiencies in charge pathways, issues in accounts receivable and coding etc.
+The purpose of a medical billing audit is to present a bird’s eye view to the physician, as to where his/her practice stands as far as revenue cycle management is concerned.
+The audit process entails a thorough analysis of the practice to identify the gaps in the overall billing process, find problematic areas, deficiencies in charge pathways, issues in accounts receivable and coding etc.

 Usually physicians know what is coming to their bank but they do not know what they are missing.
 They only get AR reports but do not get a chance to know about the exact issues their practice is facing.
 An audit can help them get upfront to all the existing issues, the recommendations can enhance the performance level and physician can exactly know about his practice.